arista-eosplus/puppet-eos/guide/gettingstarted.rst

   port: <%= @port %>
   <% end -%>

-Create a class that can be referenced by nodes in <modulepath>/rbeapi/manifests/init.pp
+Create a class that can be applied to nodes in <modulepath>/rbeapi/manifests/init.pp

 .. code-block:: ruby